Qualitative User Research & Design Methods

 Book club on the go - library + TCAT

-1. Open book installations around campus attract passerby attention & invite interaction with literature + commentary of its content.
+1. Tablet installations around campus attract passerby attention & invite interaction with literature + commentary of its content.

-2. On the bus, audio text invites student converation about audion content while awaiting arrival at their destination, and introductions to the installations.
+2. On the bus, audio text invites student conversation about audio content while awaiting arrival at their destination, and introductions to the installations.

 Insights